David-Czinege/drupal_bitbucket_pipelines_testing/README.md

-# drupal_bitbucket_pipelines_testing
+# Drupal Testing Docker Environment

-With this environment you can test and deploy for example Drupal sites with Bitbucket Pipelines.
+With this environment you can test and deploy Drupal sites.

 This docker image is under active development!